Haydz/Emulate.GO/README.md

 This will add encryption to all modes.
 The network traffic sent and received will be encrypted with a self signed certificate supplied within the tool itself.

 ## -skip
 This will skip the ENTER requirements when launching each mode.
 This was added to prevent script kiddies from running the tool.

+## -silence
+Only available in parent and client modes.
+`-silence`

+This will cause the parent and client modes to not print anything to the screen.

+# Visual Representation of Modes